CI/CD for a Pentest VM

 Once the

-And that concludes this minimalistic guide to Proxmox + Packer + Terraform + Ansible + GitLab.
-As I have announced at the top, do pay attention to all the secrets floating around as plaintext and move them to appropriate keystores (using GitLab secrets for example)
+And that concludes this guide to Proxmox + Packer + Terraform + Ansible + GitLab.

 Enjoy building your own automation pipeline!